Chapter 3:

 “I’m sorry,” Alishia said, a slight edge of annoyance slipping into her voice.

 Of course it was there.
-She had clawed her way out of hell only to stumble straight back into it.
+She had clawed her way out misery only to stumble straight back into it.
 Anyone would be annoyed.
-Especially when hell spoke in polished voices and wore the mask of authority, and especially when hell bore the faces of cruel, insecure people.
+Especially when it spoke in polished voices and wore the mask of authority, and especially when it bore the faces of cruel, insecure people.

 “I don’t care about your excuses,” she said.
 “I care about you being where you’re supposed to be—and not wandering around in the middle of the night, doing who knows what.”